kryton-me/kryton-me.github.io/2022-05-DirtySearchTool.md

 This will effectivly give you the path & file name of any matches.
 This will match not only the file name but any part of the path for each file.
 So if you hit a directry name you could get a lot of results.

 If you want to get funky and search on two factors i.e. looking for all .txt files where wibble is in thepath.
-Then a simple pipe command can help.

-	grep 'wibble' searchResults.txt | grep '.txt'
+	grep 'wibble.*txt' searchResults.txt

 # Windows considerations
 if you want to do this on windows cygwin would be a good option.
 In which case it's handy to know the local reference to mapped drives on your system: